saiyam-agrawal/Floor-Cleaning-Robot-v2/README.md

 In short here are the changes I made compared to the previous version:

--Added Autonomous Mode
+- Added Autonomous Mode

--Fixed mop instead of rotating ones
+- Fixed mop instead of rotating ones

--Removed roller and servo motor
+- Removed roller and servo motor

--Added LCD Display
+- Added LCD Display

--Used Lithium-ion Batteries instead of lead acid
+- Used Lithium-ion Batteries instead of lead acid

--Used Arduino Nano (cheaper and smaller in size) instead of Uno
+- Used Arduino Nano (cheaper and smaller in size) instead of Uno

--Added Water Flow Control
+- Added Water Flow Control

 Step by step instructions with images on how to make this project: https://www.instructables.com/The-Ultimate-Floor-Cleaning-Robot-v20/